eaton/angrylittletree/_drafts/2012-12-17-the-rebirth-of-internet-history.md

 ###Cycles of Curation

 One of the striking things about the Internet of the mid 90s is its reliance on individual curators to gather, assemble, and contextualize useful information.
+Google hadn't yet hit the scene, and the idea of an all-encompassing ur-Search tool was the stuff of science fiction.
+Search engines were divided into two categories: generalized and SEO-blasted, or small and topically focused.
+The latter hadly qualified as "search engines" by today's standards, and were mostly just link sites with manual submission and a search box.

+Google's crawl-the-world mission still hits a wall today, though, when closed and private networks are part of the picture.
+There's some hand-wringing going on about [The Darknet](http://motherboard.vice.com/blog/the-softer-side-of-the-darknet) -- various clusters of sites and communities that are inaccessible by search engines -- but it's just not just illicit content that falls beyond Sauron's gaze.

 ---